13 Common E-Commerce SEO Mistakes that Burn Your Marketing Budget

 Suboptimal tagging schemes can also do you wrong.
 Too many e-commerce websites make several of their pages canonical to the home page.
-This declares to Google that all the other pages on your site have nothing substantial to provide.
+This tells Google that all the other pages on your site have nothing substantial to provide.

 Many people think that Google figures this out on their own.
 While it’s not a lie to say that Google does get it at times, there are also many times when Google doesn’t.

 10. Slow websites

 Moreover, this affects a page’s ranking in search engines.
-Interestingly, one study reveals that this particular encounter is common for plenty of e-commerce sites, citing that thousands of retail websites take about 10 seconds to finish loading.
+One study reveals that this particular encounter is common for plenty of e-commerce sites, citing that thousands of retail websites take about 10 seconds to finish loading.

 This act potentially translates into a bounce rate that dismisses your chances of ranking well.

 11. Over-prioritizing ranking

 Despite what many algorithm warriors will tell you, the goal of SEO in e-commerce isn’t for a site to land on the earlier pages of search engine results.

-You can have the best copy and the most engaging pieces of material, but if you don’t have a call-to-action button or an avenue that calls for purchasing, your SEO will have been in vain.
+You can have the best copy and the most engaging pieces of material.
+Still, if you don’t have a call-to-action button or an avenue that calls for purchasing, your SEO will have been in vain.

 12. Study the science of voice search optimization

 This action alone begs to argue that something like this can only grow in influence in the coming years and change portions of how SEO is done.

-There are a variety of methods to go about this, but one point that ties everything in the science of voice searches are the keywords that are question-based.
+There are a variety of methods to go about this, but one point that ties everything in the science of voice searches are the question-based keywords.
 Logically, begin with questions like who, when, what, why, where, and how.

 Given the time and context of tech today, e-commerce will only thrive in popularity and preference as days go by.
 So, abide by the tips written in this blog post as much as you can, and you’ll do just fine.

-If you have encountered SEO mistakes other than the ones we have listed, please feel free to add it in the comment section as we will be more than happy to include them in our list.
+If you have encountered SEO mistakes other than the ones we have listed, please feel free to add it in the comment section, as we will be more than happy to include them on our list.